Jakester897/Energy-Disaggregator/README.md

 Website/GUI for Energy Disaggregation

 The objective of this project is to provide a way for end users to visualize the data that is disaggregated via our neural network.
+TODO: Make HTML Mockup of at least one of the menus, if not all.

 App menu structure